mahacks/old-website/about.md

 I am a junior at Andover High School.
 MAHacks was the first hackathon I ever did and I learned so much about STEM and how to use my knowledge to make something that can positively impact the world.
 I want to allow other high school students to reach their full potential and I am the Executive Vice President of Andover Robotics Club, mentor a First Lego League robotics team, and participate in Girls Who Code.
 Outside of STEM, I am a Global Scholar at Andover High School, play violin and enjoy doing calligraphy(fancy cursive).
 My favorite animal is a unicorn (don’t you dare tell me they’re not real) and occasionally dress up as a unicorn.
 I am excited to be a part of MAHacks and encourage other high school students to become interested in the field of STEM!

-### Nina Zhang

-Organizer 2018-19

-Winchester High School ‘20

-Hey guys!
-My name is Nina and I’m a junior at Winchester High School.
-I’m extremely passionate about STEM and entrepreneurship, as I’m an officer of the Winchester Science Olympiad, and an active member of the Winchester Robotics Team (Winchester B781-7otball…thanks KIPR).
-Additionally, I’m part of the Winchester High School Tennis Team and during my free time, I enjoy watching Youtube, playing video games, and surfing through instagram.
-My favorite animal is the orca because they’re so adorable and ahhhh…they’re just really cute.
-In conclusion, I wish to improve the diversity of the participants in MAHacks and give people more experience in science and technology.
-I’m extremely excited to be a part of this team that motivates and supports people interested in STEM.
-Oh yea, Hedgehogs are also really cute.

 ### Theo Bleier